-The escalation through the steps of the "Assertive Discipline Model" may vary depending upon a student's age, grade, and discipline history; therefore, Jackson County School District will institute a separate step ladder for Elementary (P-5) and Secondary (6-12) schools.
-See JCSD School Board Policies JD and JDD.
+The escalation through the steps of the "Assertive Discipline Model" may vary depending upon a student's age, grade, and discipline history; therefore, Jackson County School District will institute a separate step ladder for Elementary (K-5) and Secondary (6-12) schools.
+See JCSD School Board Policy JD and JDAA.

-Elementary (K-5) Campus Discipline Ladder and Consequences Step 1
+Elementary (K-5) Campus Discipline Ladder and Consequences

-- Reprimand, written or work assignment, or recess detention to be signed by the parent and returned to school. - Remove from ladder if not referred to the office for ten school days.
+- Reprimand, one day of ISI, or recess detention to be signed by the parent/guardian and returned to school. - Remove from ladder if not referred to the office for ten school days.
 If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder.

-- Additional written work assignments, detention or 1 day ISI.
-Signed by a parent and returned to school. - Remove from ladder if not referred to the office for ten school days.
+- Detention or 1 2 day(s) ISI.
+Signed by a parent/guardian and returned to school. - Remove from ladder if not referred to the office for ten school days.
 If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder.

 - 2-3 days ISI.
 Contact parent or legal guardian.
 (In writing or by phone) - Intervention referral/possible behavior improvement plan.
-(School safety code 37-3-81, 37-3-83, 37-11-53, 37-11-54, 37-11-55) - Remove from ladder if not referred to the office for 15 school days.
+(MS School Safety Code 37-3-83, 37-11-53, 37-11-54, and 37-11-55) - Remove from ladder if not referred to the office for 15 school days.
 If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder on the discipline ladder.

-- 1-2 day(s) OSS. - Parent conference will be held before student returns to school so that interventions and behavioral suggestions can be put in place. - Remove from ladder if not referred to the office for 15 school days.
-If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder.
+- 1-2-day(s) OSS. - Parent/guardian conference will be held before student returns to school so that interventions and behavioral suggestions can be put in place. - Remove from ladder if not referred to the office for 15 school days.
+If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder. - Absences due to suspension will be treated as excused in relation to makeup work and tests.

-- 1-5 days OSS - Parent conference will be held before student returns to school so that interventions and behavioral suggestions can be put in place. - Remove from ladder if not referred to the office for 15 school days.
+- 1-5 days OSS - Parent/guardian conference will be held before student returns to school so that interventions and behavioral suggestions can be put in place. - Remove from ladder if not referred to the office for 15 school days.
 If the student is referred to the office during the probationary period, he/she will move to the next step on the discipline ladder.

-Referral to school board or Superintendent for further action.
+• Referral to school board or Superintendent for further action.